 Here are a few tips to use the sentence method effectively:

 - Always prepare for a lecture.
 Doing so will help you know whether is a structure to the lecture.
-Where you’r unsure about the structure, using the sentence method for your notes may be a viable option.
+When unsure about the structure, using the sentence method for your notes may be a viable option.

 - To create more structure in your notes when using the sentence method, use line breaks between the major points.